isomerpages/mom-rcfw/_activities/0a-past-activities-hr-tech-fest-asia-2020-asean-fow-track.md

 Day 3 focused on the impact of technological advances on industries and developing the necessary digital skills through lifelong learning.
 - View the Day 3 session recordings <a href="/hr-tech-fest-asia-2020-asean-fow-track-day3/">here</a>.

-<p>Download the programme agenda <a href="/documents/HR-Tech-Festival Asia-ASEAN-Future-of-Work Track-Provisional-Programme.pdf/">here</a>.
-The recorded sessions will be made available soon.</p>

 We thank all participants and speakers who contributed to the success of our ASEAN Future of Work track.